Facing Our Mortality – Part II

 I also learnt about the “sweeping meditation”.
 Stephen says that before we can leave the body effortlessly, we have to inhabit it fully.
 A remarkable means for heightening life as well as preparing for death is to enter the body whole-heartedly, sensation by sensation.
 It is a gentle guiding of awareness through the body beginning at the top of the head and extending to the tip of the toes.
 This is also referred to as a “body scan” exercise.

 I learnt a very profound meditation called “Dead for a day”.
-This is a daylong contemplation where we imagine that we died yesterday.
+This is a daylong contemplation where we imagine that we died the previous day.
 We walk the streets as if we are not here.
 We see the world in our absence.
 While outlining this practice Stephen says that something essential is drawn to the surface when we recognize that this day may be the last day of the rest of our life.
 It is difficult to maintain this perception for a whole day as our habitual thoughts and emotions rise to the surface and overtake our efforts to sustain this practice.
 However, there are bound to be moments where we can still our minds as we contemplate the world in our absence.
 All these meditations are not just one-time exercises, they are meant to be practices over and over again till they take hold in our minds and bodies.
 Towards that end, I remain grateful for learning about these practices while in this program.
 I will write another blog post next month (i.e. December 2024) where I will describe how this program ends and the benefits I received from it.